 What products are acceptable alternatives to polystyrene foam?

-Packing materials and disposable food ware sold and distributed in San Francisco must be accepted as compostable or recyclable in San Francisco’s collection programs.
+Packing materials and disposable food ware sold or distributed in San Francisco must be compostable or recyclable in the City’s collection programs.
+Examples include those made with paper, cardboard, molded or rigid pulp or plastic, or certified compostable starch “peanuts”, loose fill or foam.
+Examples of products not compostable or recyclable include those made with polyurethane or polyethylene foam, or metallized film or paper.
 The Department of the Environment will adopt, post on its website, and regularly update a list of the types of acceptable alternative products that are compostable and recyclable.

 What is the purpose of the ban?